 “The board was concerned about the company’s designation as a ‘pop-up’ store and its implications regarding commitment to the town and contributions to local charitable causes.
 Mr. O’Malley clarified that the ‘pop-up’ designation refers to a division within the company and that Lululemon fully intends upon becoming part of the community and making contributions to local charities.
 It also hopes to extend its short-term lease at the end of the summer.
 Attorney Reid read a letter from a regional manager, Christine D’Ambrosia, of Lululemon, stating how the business intends to integrate into, benefit, and support the community.”

 The board approved the application unanimously and Lululemon Athletica opened a yoga and athletic wear store at 184 Commercial in 2019.
 Whatever the intentions of the company, whose headquarters are in Vancouver, the Provincetown store did not survive the Covid-19 summer of 2020.
-At this writing, word on the street is that the next retailer in the space will be St33le (read the 3s as backward Es), makers of men’s athletic and leisure wear.
+At this writing, word on the street is that the next retailer in the space will be St33le (read the 3s as backward Es), a beachwear store.

 Live lobsters are not likely to be available.